 Lois Walstead was reunited with son Jim a number of years ago.
 We all grieved her loss, especially for husband Bill and family, but at the same time we celebrate this woman who gave so much to so many.
 After Jim’s death, Lois and Bill became actively involved helping others through The Compassionate Friends http://www.compassionatefriends.org chapter in Baytown, Texas.
 Lois loved life, loved her family, and she loved God, spreading the Good News of Jesus Christ whenever and wherever she could.
 We miss you Lois, and we’ll never forget your spirit and passion.

 The Orbiter Treadmill is dedicated to everyone who is in pain, and to those who are healthy, want to improve their fitness, lose weight, and strive to be and achieve more, without harming their bodies along the way.

 To be a part of your solution – I thank you.

 To those I’ve met, and those I will never meet – thank you.

 And most of all – thank you God for trusting me and inspiring me to work this odd-appearing combination of technologies in Your Name.
 I Praise God, the One Source of All.
-And may God bless all who read this – for today and all days.
+And may God bless you who are reading this – for today and all days.